teije05-art/PJJ-Parallel-DEV/local-memory/entities/risk_assessment_methodology.md

-# Risk Assessment Methodology
+Risk Assessment Methodology for Vietnam
-## Introduction
-This methodology identifies and mitigates potential risks associated with the market entry strategy.